 Fan Zones are pretty crowded.
 There are F1 Driver Appearances throughout the weekend and concerts are held every evening.
 Simulators, Pit Stop Challenges, Batak Machines are a regular feature.
 Food Outlets are reasonably priced ( both in GP Square and behind other stands ) with both local and western delicacies.
 Queues can be pretty long during peak hours of dining.

 Fan Experiences :

-3 day Ticket Holders are eligible for a pit-lane walk on Thursdays.
+3-day Ticket Holders are eligible for a pit-lane walk on Thursdays.
 There is also a Drivers' Autograph session which is open only to ballot winners.
 There are multiple walks across various sections of the track at different times over the weekend.
 Refer the Circuit Website for more details.
-The circuit also offers "Free Friday" where fans can sit in any grandstand on a Friday ( with the exception of the Upper Grandstand ).
+The circuit also offers "Free Friday" where fans can sit in any grandstand on a Friday (except for the Upper Grandstand ).
 This is a great opportunity to take in different views of the circuit.
-There is trackside commentary both in English and the local language over the radio.
+There is a trackside commentary both in English and the local language over the radio.

 F1 Experiences offer Pit Lane Walks, Paddock Guided Tours, Parade Truck Track Tours, Photo-op with Trophies and even Hot Laps ( in supercars driven by a racer ) of the track!

 A Ride on the Iconic Ferris Wheel cannot be missed.
 The Wheel offers great views of the track and gets busier on the weekend.
 Best to visit on Thursday or Friday.

 I also plan on visiting their Amusement park and try the newly launched EV Attraction which one can drive on the F1 Track! ( details on Circuit Website )